NERSC/timemory/README.rst

    context managers
 -  One can also use auto\_timer, timer, and rss\_usage objects directly for same results
--  ``timemory.timing_manager`` class will record all auto-timers and can be printed out at completions of application
+-  ``timemory.manager`` class will record all auto-timers and can be printed out at completions of application
 -  The report from the timing manager can be plotted using ``timemory.plotting``
 -  All decorators and context managers take similar arguments